 This lovely Accuphase P-300 belonged to one of my long-term customers back in 2020.
 He’d recently acquired it from another fellow as I recall, in non-working condition.
-The previous owner had taken her to several local repairers, none of whom repaired her and she then sat gathering dust and in need of TLC for years before he sold her to my customer, who brought her to us.
+The previous owner had taken her to several local repairers, none of whom repaired her and she then sat gathering dust and in need of TLC for years before my customer acquired her and brought her to us.

 Jobs like this are where technicians earn their keep.
 Nothing about this repair was easy, from diagnosing and finding the multiple faults to designing a repair solution including suitable replacement parts and getting to everything inside this cramped amplifier.
 We made some reliability enhancements to her, as well as to rectify poor previous work and of course, repair the faults – a blown right channel and other issues that likely caused it.